 A unique feature of QPlate and QChip 384 is the compound application principle, which is based on advanced microfluidic flow channels that leads compounds and buffers to the cell.
 Each site has its own flow channel that enables both fast and reproducible liquid exchange with a well-defined compound concentration, effectively increasing throughput and reducing the cost per data point.

 Embedded electrodes – No drift – no maintenance

-Embedded single-use silver-chloride electrodes ensure superior voltage control, reduce risk of cross contamination, and completely eliminate the need for maintenance.
+Embedded single-use silver-chloride electrodes ensure superior voltage control, reduce the risk of cross-contamination, and completely eliminate the need for maintenance.